 This means that legitimate vendors are going to want to display buyer reviews to boost their sales.
-Good vendors will also respond to customer feedback, even the negative one.
+Good vendors will also respond to customer feedback, even negative ones.
 Because even that forms an opinion about their brand, and a legitimate vendor will want to make sure this opinion is good.

 Many kratom users also use Reddit and kratom forums to talk about their experiences with different vendors.

-If there are no reviews at all or they seem to be fake or inconsistent, something may be off.
+If there are no reviews at all, or they seem to be fake or inconsistent, something may be off.
 Avoid vendors if you aren’t completely sure of them.

 Contact Kratom Vendors if You Have Any Doubts